-Face coverings must be worn to ride Metro buses and MOBY paratransit vans and to access Metro facilities, including transit centers, ORBT Stations, bus shelters, and Metro’s office.
-Face coverings must cover both the face and nose of the wearer.
+Masks must be worn to ride Metro buses and MOBY paratransit vans and to access Metro facilities, including transit centers, ORBT Stations, bus shelters, and Metro’s office per guidance from the Centers for Disease Control and Prevention (CDC) and the Transportation Security Administration (TSA).
+Masks must cover both the face and nose of the wearer.

 Effective Saturday, May 1, 2021, persons with a disability who cannot wear a mask, or cannot safely wear a mask, because of the disability as defined by the Americans with Disabilities Act (42 U.S.C.
 U.S.C. § 12101 et seq.) are required to present a valid Reasonable Modification from Mask (RM) card to board and ride any Metro bus or MOBY paratransit van.

-To apply for an RM card, persons with a disability requiring a medical exemption from the Order must complete and submit the following forms:
+To apply for an RM card, persons with a disability requiring a medical exemption from the Order must complete and submit the following form:

-The forms can be downloaded at the links above, mailed to you by request by calling Customer Service at 402-341-0800 or obtained at Metro Transit headquarters.
+The form can be downloaded at the links above, mailed to you by request by calling Customer Service (402-341-0800), or obtained at the Metro Transit headquarters (2222 Cuming Street).
 Completed forms can be submitted to Metro via:

 - Email: email@example.com